eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_40_Who_is_who.md

+> How did the policeman discover that the whole thing was a joke?

 It has never been explained why university students seem to enjoy **practical** jokes more than anyone else.

 Students **specialize** in a particular type of practical joke: the **hoax**.

-Inviting the fire-brigade to put out a non-existent fire is a crude form of **deception** which no self-respecting student would ever **indulge** in.
+Inviting the fire brigade to put out a non-existent fire is a crude form of **deception** which no self-respecting student would ever **indulge** in.

 Students often create amusing situations which are funny to everyone except the victims.

 When a student recently saw two workmen using a **pneumatic drill** outside his university, he immediately telephoned the police and informed them that two students dressed up as workmen were **tearing** up the road with a pneumatic drill.